Jess W. Everett, Ph.D., P.E. (RESUME)

 With funds from the Air Force, Rowan University worked with Earth Sciences Inc. to develop AMIBA(Aqueous and mineral intrinsic bioremediation assessment).
 AMIBA can be used to assess past and predict future natural cleanup at site contaminated with fuels or fuels and chlorinated compounds.
 If natural cleanup produces acceptable results, significant money can be saved over active cleanup.
 AMIBA differs from other natural attenuation protocols by using both dissolved and mineral indicators.

 With funds from the Combustion Byproducts Recycling Consortium/Department of Energy, Rowan University worked with the Oklahoma Conservation Corporation (OCC) on AIT, alkaline injection treatment.
 AIT is an innovative way to lessen the environmental impact of acid mine drainage from abandoned coal mines.
 In AIT, alkaline ash from coal combustion is used to neutralize mine waters in the mine, before they enter the surface environment through seeps.
 A demonstration project is underway at Red Oak mine, in Eastern OK.

 With funds from the National Science Foundation, Rowan University turned Sooner City--a virtual city developed at the University of Oklahoma--into Garden City.
-Garden City is used by Civil and Environmental Engineering students as they work on homework and projects.
+Garden City was used by Civil and Environmental Engineering students as they work on homework and projects.
 For example, they can go to the Garden City web site for design codes and data.
-This initiative will provide a more realistic context for student work.
+This initiative provided a more realistic context for student work.

-With funds from the National Science Foundation, Rowan University is developing field experiences for undergraduate engineers, ranging from automatic data acquisition, to sampling soil, water, and air.
+With funds from the National Science Foundation, Rowan University developed field experiences for undergraduate engineers, ranging from automatic data acquisition, to sampling soil, water, and air.